 - 9. If the road surface is wet, the tires will skid more easily.
 If the tires skid, you may lose control of the bicycle.
 To avoid this, reduce your speed and apply the brakes gently. - 10.
 Check that the quick release lever is on the right side (the opposite side to the rotor).
-If the quick release lever is on the same side as the rotor, there is a danger that the lever may interfere with the rotor.
-Make sure that it does not interfere. - 11.
+If the quick release lever is on the same side as the rotor, there is a danger that the lever may interfere with the rotor causing a sudden stop, which may result in a serious accident.
+Make sure that it does not interfere by rotating the wheel and making sure it rotates freely.
+Make sure wheel is securely tightened to forks. - 11.
 It is important to completely understand the operation of your bicycle's brake system.
 Improper use of your brake system may result in loss of control or an accident, which could lead to severe injury.
 Because each bicycle may handle differently be sure to learn proper braking technique (including brake lever pressure and bicycle control characteristics) and operation of your bicycle.
 This can be done by consulting a professional bicycle mechanic and referring to the disk brake instruction sheet included with your bike.
 This can also be done by practicing your braking technique in a safe area before hitting the trails.